universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     bio: "is a first year student.
 She has previously worked on *Marian, or the True Tale of Robin Hood* in Autumn 2022 (Assistant Stage Manager).
 She wants to say thank you to all cast and crew, but particularly the amazing SM team!"
   - name: Sophie Regales
     role: Co-Stage Manager
+    bio: "is a third year Near Eastern Languages and Civilizations major.
+She has previously worked on *Romeo & Juliet* (Assistant Stage Manager).
+She would like to thank the cast and crew for all of their hard work and everyone who came!
+She would also particularly like to thank the amazing SM Team (especially her co-SM Yufei who is the only reason she survived this process 💖"
   - name: Pallas Eible Hargro
     role: Scenic Designer
   - name: Jess Aaron